-In response to emerging Pillar Two legislation and associated global minimum tax frameworks, the Group recognized a provision related to top-up taxes in Bulgaria and Turkey as of 30 September 2024.
-This provision, in total amount of EUR 8,609 thousand (Bulgaria: EUR 4,008 thousand; Turkey: EUR 4,601 thousand), has been recorded within "Income tax" in the Statement of comprehensive income and classified under long-term provisions in the Statement of financial position.
-The long-term classification reflects the expectation that these top-up taxes will become payable within 18 months from the end of the 2024 financial year.
-The provision was determined based on the financial results available for the first nine months of 2024.
-Given the complexity and evolving nature of the Pillar Two rules, legislative developments in individual jurisdictions may necessitate adjustments to the amount recognized.
-Management will continue to closely monitor changes in regulations and update the provision accordingly.
-Based on the information currently available, Management considers the provision to be adequate.
+In response to emerging Pillar Two legislation and associated global minimum tax frameworks, the Group recognized a liability related to top-up taxes in Bulgaria and Türkiye as of 31 March 2025.
+This liability, in total amount of EUR 6,102 thousand (Bulgaria: EUR 4,197 thousand; Türkiye: EUR 1,905 thousand), has been recorded within "Income tax" in the Statement of comprehensive income and classified under "Non-current income tax payable" and "Current income tax payable" in the Statement of financial position.
+The long-term classification reflects the expectation that these top-up taxes will become payable within 18 months from the 31 March 2025 financial year, except of Turkish entities which are classified as current due to the expectation that these top-up taxes will become payable until end of the year 2025.
+The liability was determined based on the financial results available for the year ended 31 March 2025.
+Given the complexity and evolving nature of Pillar Two rules, legislative developments in individual jurisdictions may necessitate adjustments to the amount recognized.
+Management will continue to closely monitor changes in regulations and update the liability accordingly.
+Based on the information currently available, Management considers the liability to be adequate.